stevenlinlinlin/DL-for-Mobility-Management/README.md

 - comparing the prediction accuracy of LSTM, GRU, and TCN in the dataset of simulated trajectories

 ## Dataset
-use the the paper(SMOOTH:A Simple Way to Model Human Mobility) algorithm to generate the dataset
+code the algorithm to generate the dataset from the paper [*].
+- [*] SMOOTH : A Simple Way to Model Human Mobility

 ## Environment
 - Linux